KitronikLtd/Kitronik-Pico-Autonomous-Robotics-Platform-CircuitPython/README.md

 To use, save PicoAutonomousRobotics.py file onto the Pico so it can be imported.

+You'll also need to copy the `adafruit_pioasm.mpy` and `adafruit_pixelbuf.mpy` files into the `lib` folder on your Pico.
+You can get these files from the [Adafruit CircuitPython Bundle](https://circuitpython.org/libraries).

 ## Import PicoAutonomousRobotics.py and construct an instance:
 ``` python
 from PicoAutonomousRobotics import KitronikPicoRobotBuggy